keo9ren/keo9ren.github.io/_posts/2021-06-03-stencil-prop-binding.md

 layout: post
 title: Stencil Property Binding
 ---
 Want to bind to a property in a stencil app / component lib.
-Well, here you go.

 This is the class, and the prop t9n, we will bind to.
 ```tsx